fxos-components/serviceworkerware/README.md

 Do we need to provide functionality to all the possible events?
 No, we just can write the methods that we want to handle.
 If we just want to handle requests, we just need to provide an object that handles the `onFetch` event.

-Also a for making it more express like, if you want to support just requests (nothing related to ServiceWorkers life cycle) you can write your middleware like this:
+Also as for making it more express-like, if you want to support just requests (nothing related to ServiceWorkers life cycle) you can write your middleware like this:

 ```
 worker.get('/myResource.html', function(request, response) {